pyrsia/.github/contributing.md

 2. Fork the [Pyrsia repository](https://github.com/pyrsia/pyrsia/fork) and [create a branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository#creating-a-branch)
    from the `main` branch and develop your fix and/or feature as discussed in previous step.
 See [About forks](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks) for help.
+3. Run the pre-commit hooks before commiting to the repository.
-3. Try to keep your branch updated with the `main` branch to avoid conflicts.
+4. Try to keep your branch updated with the `main` branch to avoid conflicts.
 See [Syncing a fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork).
 5. Please make sure to [link any related issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) to the PR, referring to the issue of step 1.

 The `pyrsia` organization maintainers will review and help with merge accepted changes.
 Simply request reivew from [`@pyrsia/collaborators`](https://github.com/orgs/pyrsia/teams/collaborators) and two members will be selected.